james-a-rob/medusa-personalised-products-example/README.md

 ## Features

 - **AI Image Generation Integration**
   Seamlessly integrates with an AI-powered image generator to create custom designs for products.
+Requires OpenAI key to me set in .env file.

 - **Custom Endpoints for Design Management**
   Bespoke endpoints to create and showcase popular designs, offering flexibility and control over design presentation.